mdaneshv/SQL-tutorial/README.md

 # SQL-tutorial
-SQL commands to create and manipulate tables and extract data from them
+SQL commands for creating and manipulating tables and extracting data from them.